 Zagmachi, on the other hand, was a printing company with an eye-catching “Z” painting at its front gate.
 The entire space is designed with a concrete and industrial vibe, creating an open and spacious area for customers to have a relaxing time with a cup of coffee.
 The owner kept some old elements of the printing company and give the place a new life.
 At the entrance, there’s a tiny area that showcases dry flowers, print works, and art that was created by local artists; the cafe also plays movies and host small art exhibitions.
 More, BIGBANG’s captain shot a TV commercial and an MV here and as a result, attracted a lot of fans to come here!

 CO:LUMN is actually my favorite of the three.
 The shop is a recreation of an old warehouse and it is a cafe/art gallery.
 The warehouse has a tall ceiling and it’s incredibly spacious, the incredible has made CO:LUMN a recognizable landmark in Seongsu-dong.
-The cafe has an open window at the end of the warehouse that allows natural light coming in during the day.
+The cafe has an open window at the end of the warehouse that allows natural light to come in during the day.
 Inside, a bunch of old and original fixtures or items were just left there in the warehouse and it was interesting to walk around and maybe you will find something interesting, or you are interested in.

 To CO:LUMN it has a more diverse menu from coffee and snacks to pasta, rice, pizza, and salad.
 However, this is a featured art space and entrance on the weekends and holidays may require a fee.
 Avoid visiting there at peak hours if you want to avoid the crowd.

 Hannam-dong 한남동: “Mini Global Village”